NEW: Israeli military: Man disguised as photographer killed after stabbing a soldier

 Palestinian resentments are hardly new, but Israelis and Palestinians have had better relations at times.

-> Those have since been buried by the second intifada, in which organized deadly attacks targeted Israelis from 2000 to 2005, and three wars in Gaza that killed thousands of Palestinians.
+But they have been buried by the second intifada, in which organized deadly attacks targeted Israelis from 2000 to 2005, and by three wars in Gaza that killed thousands of Palestinians.

-> Clashes at the site have become common.
+Clashes at the site have become common.

 Attempts by the United States to revive the Mideast peace process have fallen flat for more than a decade, with the most recent hopes being dashed last year, followed by the third Gaza war.

 In the meantime, Israel has forged ahead with the construction of Jewish settlements in the West Bank, which cut crisscrossing furrows through Palestinian territory.

 This week, U.S. Secretary of State John Kerry addressed the boom in settlements.